Learning Objectives

 Organic molecules from meteors

 Each day the Earth is bombarded with meteorites and dust from comets.
 Analyses of space dust and meteors that have landed on Earth have revealed that they contain many organic molecules.
 The in-fall of cometary dust and meteorites was far greater when the Earth was young (4 billion years ago).
 Many scientists believe that such extra-terrestrial organic matter contributed significantly to the organic molecules available at the time that life on Earth began.
-The figure below from Bernstein 2006 shows the 3 major sources of organic molecules on pre-life Earth: atmospheric synthesis by Miller-Urey chemistry, synthesis at deep-sea hydrothermal vents, and in-fall of organic molecules synthesized in outer space.
+Scientists currently hypothesize three major sources of organic molecules on pre-life Earth: atmospheric synthesis by Miller-Urey chemistry, synthesis at deep-sea hydrothermal vents, and in-fall of organic molecules synthesized in outer space (Bernstein 2006).

 2. Formation of organic polymers